duino-coin/duco-rest-api/README.md

-# duco-rest-api
+# Duino-Coin REST API

-This is a forked version of [dansinclair25's original duco-rest-api](https://github.com/dansinclair25/duco-rest-api) that's currently being used on the Duino-Coin master server.<br>
+A forked version of [dansinclair25's original duco-rest-api](https://github.com/dansinclair25/duco-rest-api) that's currently being used on the Duino-Coin master server.<br>
-It differs by having caching and some other small improvements or fixes.
+It differs by having caching and some other small improvements or fixes.<br>
 At this point it doesn't have all the "original" calls, but they will be added as soon as I'll have some free time.

-API endpoints can be accessed on the `https://server.duinocoin.com/<query>` URL.
+API endpoints can be accessed on the `https://server.duinocoin.com/<endpoint>` URL.

 ### Host it yourself